What Causes Nail Fungus?

 Shoes and Socks.
 This goes without say, always wear fresh, clean socks made out of a material that breathe.
 If your old gym sneakers have lasted the past 3 years it’s time to swap them out for a newer more sanitary pair.
 Mesh shoes allow the foot to breathe more and are a safer candidiate to wear.
 In the summertime, wear open toed shoes or sandals to allow your feet to get some air.

-if you have contracted nail fungus already and are looking for treatment, please refer to our guide for successfully removing finger and toenail fungus.
+if you have contracted nail fungus already, please refer to our Best Practices Guide for fungus.